-Fayezeh Samaria,b*, Saeedeh Majnoonpour a
+Fayezeh Samaria,b,*, Saeedeh Majnoonpour a

 Abstract

 Zinc oxide nanoparticles (ZnO NPs) are regarded as highly attractive multifunctional nano-semiconductors owing to their exceptional photostability, wide bandgap, non-toxic nature, thermal stability, cost-effectiveness, corrosion resistance, biocompatibility, wide absorption spectrum, and notable antioxidant, antimicrobial, antibacterial, and anticancer properties [1].
 Also, the Food and Drug Administration has recognized it as a safe substance for human use [2].
 With these regards, the green synthesis of ZnO NPs using plant extracts has driven tremendous interest in recent years [3].
 This research aimed to facilitate the phyto-fabrication of ZnO NPs using the aqueous leaf extract of Manilkara zapota (M. zapota, commonly known as Chikoo) as a renewable and non-toxic reducing agent and effective capping agent in the synthesis process.
 The study investigated the effects of varying leaf extract quantities and calcination temperatures to determine the optimal conditions for synthesis.
 The physicochemical characteristics of the synthesized ZnO NPs were evaluated using ultraviolet-visible spectroscopy (UV-Vis), X-ray diffraction (XRD), field emission scanning electron microscopy (FE-SEM), and energy-dispersive X-ray spectroscopy (EDS).
 The ZnO NPs derived from the leaf extract of M. zapota displayed a broad absorption band in the range of 356–369 nm, indicative of the intrinsic band-gap absorption of ZnO, thereby confirming the formation of ZnO NPs.
 FE-SEM imaging revealed that the majority of the nanoparticles are spherical, with diameters ranging from 35 to 75 nm.
 EDX analysis validated the presence of zinc and oxygen, confirming the successful production of ZnO NPs.
 Finally, the XRD pattern corroborated their crystalline nature with a hexagonal wurtzite structure.